strmlineapp-ux/agileflow/docs/data-documentation.md

 ## User Entity
 **Firestore Collection**: `/users/{userId}`

-The `User` is the central entity in the AgileFlow application.
+The `User` is the central entity in the Strm application.
 A user's identity, roles, and preferences dictate their experience and permissions throughout the system.

 ### User Profile Data